 Section 5.2.2 Applications can also be submitted online.
-The initial membership fee of $5.00 must be submitted along with the application.
+The initial membership fee must be submitted along with the application.
 The online memberships are received by the office of the International Director of Recruitment and Membership and a notice of receipt will be transmitted to the applicant

 Section 5.2.3 The office of the International Director of Recruitment and Membership (IDRM) will collect and maintain the membership applications.
 A database of members will be maintained in the office of the IDRM and must use an official membership

 Section 5.3 Collection of Membership Fees and Dues

 Section 5.3.1 A perspective member fills out an ANWO application and submits the application to the office of the Director of Recruitment and Membership along with the Membership fee.
 Subsequent dues payments will be paid to the Recruitment Office in the form of a money order or cash if paid in person.

 Section 5.3.2 The Branches of ANWO shall pay a yearly association fee of $60.00 USD payable between January 1st and 5th of each calendar year